 Cantilever racking solutions are popular among clients who need to store long and bulky materials like plywood, steel pipes, steel bar stock, PVC pipes, lumber, and more.
 If you’ve ever used cantilever racks, you’ll know why they’re also a popular solution for other bulky items like furniture and boats.

 Cantilever racking allows you to maximize the floor space in your facility with multilevel storage and stacking as high as your space will allow.
 It increases the safety of your materials and workers by replacing inefficient floor storage with a solution that provides safer access to materials.
 It also reduces handling time to stack or retrieve any shape and size item.
-The system’s versatility and practicality make it one of the fastest growing segments at SRS Shelving+Rack Systems, Inc.
+The system’s versatility and practicality make it one of the fastest growing segments at Shelving+Rack Systems, Inc.

 Understanding the Cantilever Kit